frica/blog/content/articles/github-actions.md

 mixed with various scripts to build the static site and change the permissions on the output files.

+This [online training](https://learn.microsoft.com/en-us/training/modules/github-actions-automate-tasks/) gives some info about the action syntax and contains this great drawing explaining the file structure:

+{% img {static}/images/github_actions_struct.png 600 "The different layers (GitHub documentation)" "" %}

-You can call this workflow in your yaml, see below the line:
+You can call the Pelican workflow in your yaml file, see below the line:

 `uses: "getpelican/pelican/.github/workflows/github_pages.yml@master"`